HIStory World Tour: Europe and Africa (1997)

 During the break period, Jackson worked and released his Blood on the Dance Floor: HIStory in the Mix album.
 The second leg started on May 31, at the Weserstadion in Bremen, Germany.

 Jackson performed at the Parken Stadium in Copenhagen, Denmark on his 39th birthday with 60,000 fans.
 He was presented with a surprise birthday cake, marching band, and fireworks on stage after "You Are Not Alone".
 The concert at Hippodrome Wellington of Ostend, Belgium, was originally scheduled for August 31, but was postponed to September 3 following the death of Diana, Princess of Wales.

 Latin America cancellations (1997–98)

 There were some initial plans to take the tour, in February 1997, to such Brazilian cities as São Paulo, Curitiba, Rio de Janeiro, and Brasília; but these plans were suspended due to promotional issues.
 Jackson tried to visit Brazil again in February 1998, as well as Argentina, but these too were scrapped so that he could work on MJ & Friends.

 Recordings

-Throughout the tour, many concerts were professionally filmed by Nocturne Productions, but none were ever officially released on DVD.
-In South Korea, 마이클 잭슨 내한공연 (Michael Jackson HIStory Tour In Seoul), a VHS recording of the show in Seoul, was released.
+Throughout the tour, many concerts were professionally filmed by Nocturne Productions, but none were ever officially released worldwide.
+The Seoul dates was recorded and released as a proshot exclusively in South Korea under the title 마이클 잭슨 내한공연 (Michael Jackson HIStory Tour In Seoul).
+The two concerts in Munich, Germany, were also recorded and later broadcast by German television channels.

-Jackson also planned to release a DVD of his July 6 performance in Munich.
-However, the film was never released, due to Jackson being unimpressed by his vocals brought on by laryngitis.
-In 2010, TV channels such as RTL 5, ZDF, WOWOW, and Veronica TV broadcast the Munich performance in HD.
-It was interspersed with snippets from the July 4 show and a large snippet of the Leipzig show (August 3) during the "Jackson 5 Medley" speech.
-In 2022, a 1080p version of "Billie Jean" from the Munich concert was leaked, featuring snippets from the July 4 performance.
-Part of the soundboard feed from the show was also leaked.